jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Ruling philosophy**: A civilization's chosen philosophy.
 One that all factions/ideologies agree on.
 Examples include the "Divine Rights of Kings," derived from Christian theology and used in royalist Europe; "Marxist-Leninism" of the Soviet Union; and the combination of "Right/Left" philosophies of the Western world today.
 The ruling philosophy is supposed to help society win the game of civilization.

 **Happiness**: The test of how well the ruling philosophy is doing its job.
-Spending quality time with family, having good friends, working a steady job, good physical and mental health, looking forward to the future are all signs of genuine happiness.
+Spending quality time with family, having good friends, working a steady job, being in good physical and mental health, looking forward to the future, are all signs of genuine happiness.

 **Rulebook**: The written and unwritten social, workplace, and legal rules that govern everyday life.
 People write the rulebook by interpreting the ruling philosophy.
-Some examples are city by-laws, workplace seniority rules, and environmental regulations, but there are many more.
+Some examples are city by-laws, workplace seniority rules, and environmental regulations.

 **Technology**: A catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.